gatoncasciowk/SocialEcho/README.md

 ## Project Overview

-The project is a social networking platform built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+The project is a big band social networking platform built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It incorporates two major features: an automated content moderation system and context-based authentication.
 These features are accompanied by common functionalities found in social media applications, such as profile creation, post creation and sharing, liking and commenting on posts, and following/unfollowing users.

 ### Automated Content Moderation